8 Challenges in Handling Digital Evidence and How to Solve Them

 This is a problem that agencies struggle with a lot while handling digital evidence, especially when they are enormous in number.

-While storing the data in a virtual environment, agencies need to control access based on user roles so that access to evidence is given to authorized personnel only.
+While storing the data in a virtual environment, agencies need to control access based on user roles so that evidence is available only to authorized personnel.

 Also, keeping audit logs helps in tracking who viewed the evidence at what time.
 Choose a digital evidence management solution that allows such user and content segregation through secure and separate portals and case folders.

-No human is perfect, and errors are bound to happen due to causes like unintentional biases, excessive workload, technology usage error, random mishaps, etc.
+No human is perfect, and errors are bound to happen due to causes like unintentional biases, excessive workload, technology usage errors, and random mishaps.

 It is crucial to have trained personnel with appropriate knowledge and experience.
-The workload should be managed appropriately so that the investigation is not affected negatively.
-Any minor error could lead to evidence being made inadmissible in court.
+The workload should be managed appropriately so that the investigation is not negatively affected.
+Any minor error could make evidence inadmissible in court.

 Technology and automated systems should be utilized properly to help investigators manage the workload and focus on the right information.

 To avoid mishaps, everyone except the chief investigator can be given view-only access so that the files are not mistakenly altered or deleted.
-Also, choose a digital evidence management solution that allows the retrieval of the original file if some mishap has occurred in the shared version.
+Also, a digital evidence management solution should be chosen that allows the retrieval of the original file if some mishap has occurred in the shared version.

 Also, it is extremely important to provide routine training of evidence handling, procedures to be followed and technology usage to the investigators.